Jump to content

 6. I realize that these units need different support, and their unit and den leaders need someone in the council office to whom they report, but I haven't seen (in two different councils) these units integrated with traditional units.

 8. As I recall, Dale was a very young ASM in his troop.
 Under, for lack of a better term, the don't ask, don't tell rules of engagement in place at the time, Dale stepped over the line.
 He brought photos of himself taken at an event that clearly indicated he was gay.
 One Scout went home and told his parents, who called the council, which, in turn, revoked his registration.
 I am aware that there was never a don't ask, don't tell policy, but that was the de facto way in which things worked in many councils.
-I believe Dale got help (and publicity) from the ACLU, and that turned it into a n
+I believe Dale got help (and publicity) from the ACLU, and that turned it into a national story.

 9. B-P's original Scout Oath was On my honour I promise that— I will do my duty to God and the King.
 I will do my best to help others, whatever it costs me.
 I know the scout law, and will obey it.

 10. I respectfully disagree that this is a political activity as the BSA's rules contemplate.
 I would regard a political activity as one that supports a candidate or a party in an election.
 Perhaps I would also include supporting a yes or no vote in a referendum.
 If the girls were meeting with a public official to try and et a traffic light installed at a busy intersection, would that be a political activity?
 I would say it isn't.
 Similarly, I don't think that helping people register to vote or encouraging people to vote is a political activity.
-It becomes one when you advise them about
+It becomes one when you advise them about what party to join or for whom to vote.
+Just because this issue is controversial, and we can predict which of the two major parties might be in favor of removing books from the library and which would prefer to keep them on the shelves doesn't make this a political activity.
+There are certainly LGBTQ+ Republicans.
+The requests are likely coming primarily from folks based on religious beliefs.
+Well, there are Democrats devoted to their faiths as well.
+The girls are trying to improve a process of government, and they're interacting with a public official in doing so.
+That's all they're doing.

 11. Which government would you keep?
 Federal or state?